russellgillespie/CardCastle/README.md

 # A Few Positional Notes Regarding Endeavor Must Be Allowed
 # Questions and Answers welcome!

 [ ] How many cards, you ask?
 Why, how many splinters form the ship?

 [ ] Which way to sail?
 We shall find our way over water by following the fire of the stars throughout the sky to the earthen refuges...
 In time.

 [ ] But "What's in it for you", well, only through mutual attention will true connection be acquired.
 Bring your friends!

-[ ] I can understand you are wary of offending the little ones, and fret not, my consciencious fellow, we shall shepherd the flock of ducklings with a newly-aware sense of equally-shared responsibility.
+[ ] I can understand you are wary of offending the little ones, and fret not, my consciencious fellow.
+We shall shepherd the flock of ducklings with a newly-aware sense of equally-shared responsibility.

-[ ] But yes, as you suggest, there will be the requirement of just _how_ to settle any disagreements that might, could, and will arise. _Best to be prepared_.
+[ ] But yes, as you suggest, there will be the requirement of just _how_ to settle any disagreements that might, could, and will arise.
+_Best to be prepared_.

 [ ] To allay your fears, take heart in the outpouring of art that is the _destiny_ of this endeavor.
 After all, we must needs express ourselves, must we not?
 ```
 <hr>